Uberi/Minetest-WorldEdit/README.md

     dofile(minetest.get_modpath("worldedit").."/primitives.lua")

-AGPLv3 compatible mods may further include WorldEdit files in their own mods.
+LGPLv2.1+ compatible mods may further include WorldEdit files in their own mods.
 This may be useful if a modder wishes to completely avoid any dependencies on WorldEdit.
-Note that it is required to give credit to the authors.
+Note that you have to give credit to the authors.

 This API is documented in the [WorldEdit API Reference](WorldEdit API.md).